 - Research: Research awards should focus on conducting research (e.g. collecting or analyzing data, or creating equitable research opportunities) and/or developing research practices through the lens of diversity, inclusion, and equity.

 - Teaching: Teaching awards should focus on teaching practices and/or student- or instructor-focused educational opportunities which address diversity, inclusion, and equity.

 - Extension/Outreach: Extension awards should focus on planning, conducting, and evaluating extension/outreach activities which integrate aspects of diversity, inclusion, and equity for internal and/or external audiences.

 Eligibility (Who can apply / be nominated)

-Faculty, staff, and students in the college may apply.
-Applicants must be current faculty and staff employees in the college, or students enrolled in an undergraduate or graduate program of the college, at the time of the nomination and for the period of the funded activity.
+Faculty, staff, students, and student organizations may apply.
+At least one member of the proposed program team must be a current faculty, staff, or student enrolled in an undergraduate or graduate program of the college at the time of the nomination and for the period of the funded activity.
 Self-nominations are encouraged.
 Previous recipients can reapply for funding.

 Selection Criteria (How recipients will be chosen)